-Dr. Millar is the Director of the Center for Community Engagement at Cal Poly Pomona where he oversees the University student internships, volunteerism, and community partnership programs.
-He teaches in the Department of Music and serves as an Arts Commissioner for the City of Santa Clarita.
+Dr. Millar is the Director of the Center for Community Engagement at Cal Poly Pomona where he oversees the University student internships, volunteerism, and community partnership

-Claire Robinson, MESA, MBA -- Founder Andand Managing Director, Amigos De Los Rios
+Claire Robinson, MESA, MBA - Founder and Managing Director, Amigos De Los Rios

 Ms. Robinson has extensive experience developing all aspects of green infrastructure projects through outreach to disadvantaged communities.
 She is Co-Chair of the National Greenspace Alliance, serves on the USDA's National Urban Forestry Advisory Council, and holds an MBA from UCLA's Anderson School of Management.